 If you cannot place your Monstera near a brighter light source, you could consider replacing one of your light bulbs with an LED Plant Grow Light.
 During the winter, I like to use the bulbs from Haus Bright.

 6) Help!
-My Monstera is Drooping
+Why Is My Monstera Drooping and Looking Sad?

 A droopy Monstera plant is either getting too much water or not enough.
 Check the soil more frequently to get a better idea of how often it needs to be watered.
 A water meter may help you with this.

-If your Monstera is staying wet for too long, you may need to re-pot your plant into a pot that provides better drainage.
+If your Monstera stays wet for too long, you may need to re-pot your plant into a pot that provides better drainage.
 It’s also important to make sure your Monstera gets enough indirect sunlight.
 Ensuring your plant gets the right amount of water and sunlight will solve the most common monstera problems.